tautvydasversockas/CSharp_Beginners_Course/01-console-application/README.md

 You have created a variable `line` that is going to store your console input.

 ### Step 2
-Write your console input back to console:
+Write your console input back to the console:
 ```csharp
 static void Main(string[] args)
 {